• Skip to primary navigation

 I don’t like cranberries.
 What should I use instead?

-You can sub with any dried fruit.
-Just make sure you cut it up into currant-sized small pieces.
+You can substitute any dried fruit.
+Just make sure you cut it up into currant-sized pieces.
 If you want to stay traditional, use 125 grams of currants and omit the cranberries.
 Golden raisins also work well in this recipe.

 Dairy Free Garibaldi Biscuits

 Let’s take one last look at these cute sandwich biscuits.
-Enjoy with afternoon tea or even spread a little jam on them.
+Enjoy with afternoon tea or spread a little jam on them for a quick breakfast snack.
 So good!

-A close up of a stack of garibaldi biscuits on a white plate.
+A close up of a stack of British Garibaldi Biscuits on a white plate.

 A stack of garibaldi biscuits on a white plate.